Chromogranin-A: Function

-Chromogranin A induces and promotes the generation of secretory granules such as those containing insulin in pancreatic islet beta cells.
+Chromogranin-A induces and promotes the generation of secretory granules such as those containing insulin in pancreatic islet beta cells.Chromogranin-A is also present in the secretory granules of chromaffin cells and is co-released with catecholamines, playing a role in regulating their release.

 Clinical significance

-Chromogranin A is elevated in pheochromocytomas.
+Chromogranin-A is elevated in pheochromocytomas.
 It has been identified as autoantigen in type 1 diabetes.
-A peptide fragment of ChgA located in the Vasostatin-1, namely ChgA29-42 has been identified as the antigenic epitope recognized by diabetogenic BDC2.5 T cells from type 1 diabetes prone NOD mice.
+A peptide fragment of CgA located in the Vasostatin-1, namely ChgA29-42 has been identified as the antigenic epitope recognized by diabetogenic BDC2.5 T cells from type 1 diabetes prone NOD mice.

 It is used as an indicator for pancreas and prostate cancer and in carcinoid syndrome.
-It might play a role in early neoplasic progression.
-Chromogranin A is cleaved by an endogenous prohormone convertase to produce several peptide fragments.
+It might play a role in early neoplastic progression.
+Chromogranin-A is cleaved by an endogenous prohormone convertase to produce several peptide fragments.
 See chromogranin A GeneRIFs for references.
 In immunohistochemistry it can be used to identify a range of neuroendocrine tumours and is highly specific for both benign and malignant cells of this type.